 Not the hand of her father’s scribe.
 Her father’s own hand.
 That had been her first clue.
 He only wrote his most personal, or most secret, communications on his own.

-She sat, motionless, poised.
+Vivenna sat, motionless, poised.
 She kept her hair under control.
 She breathed in and out.
 She didn’t look out the darkened window at the lights of a city that should have been asleep.
 She simply sat.

 Numb.